KiClaudia/greeniguana/README.md

 # 1/17/2022
 New script called BetaBKA1 where I use a GLMM beta distribution to analyze the first BKA.
 Chaped 1LBKA.Rmd to explain what I am doing the in BetaBKA1 script since the MMaov doesn't work.

+# 1/18/2022
+Worked on AOVagg1, sqrt data to bc its not normal, redo anova.
+Need to take a step back and clean up the dta a bit, lots of outliers.